Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Appendix

-\textbf{\textit{Perspective Shift.}} Fictional story writing often utilizes perspective shifts, as narratology highlights that changes in voice and focalization fundamentally reshape how events and characters are perceived~\cite{genette1980narrative}.
+\textbf{\textit{Perspective Shift.}} Fictional story writing often utilizes perspective shift, and narratology highlights that changes in voice and focalization fundamentally reshape how events and characters are perceived~\cite{genette1980narrative}.
 Cognitive poetics further shows that such shifts alter readers' empathy and immersion.
 First-person narrations foster intimacy, while third-person perspectives enable broader structural awareness~\cite{keen2007empathy}.
-The perspective-shift instrument reifies this narratological concept into an actionable operation: changing the visual viewpoint of a scene automatically regenerates the story fragment from a first-, third-, or second-person perspective.
-Through \emph{polymorphism}, this instrument applies consistently across modalities, altering either an image or its accompanying text triggers a corresponding adjustment in the other. \emph{Structural mapping} ensures that the focalization shift carries the same meaning across text and image: a new camera angle in the image corresponds to a new narrative voice in the text, allowing writers to explore empathy, distance, and structural awareness in a synchronized manner (Figure~\ref{fig: Feature - Image Editing} (d)).
+The \textit{Perspective-Shift} instrument reifies this narratological concept into an actionable operation: changing the visual viewpoint of a scene automatically regenerates the story fragment from a first-, third-, or second-person perspective.
+Through \emph{polymorphism}, this instrument applies consistently across modalities, altering either an image or its accompanying text triggers a corresponding adjustment in the other.
+The shift carries the same meaning across text and image: a new camera angle in the image corresponds to a new narrative voice in the text, allowing writers to explore empathy, distance, and awareness in a synchronized manner (Figure~\ref{fig: Feature - Image Editing} (d)).